Living in Prague?

 Additionally, there are several private Czech schools which offer bilingual education and are usually much cheaper than the international schools.
 One of these is the prominent Nový PORG Gymnázium, the first non-state Czech school.

-The Wide Array of International Schools in Prague
+International Schools in Prague

 The following are some of the most prominent international schools in Prague: